osmlab/mapbox-studio-humanitarian-print.tm2/data/README.md

+# Additional data

+Extracts point of interest data not avilable in standard Mapbox Streets vector tiles.
+The point of interest data is extracted from OpenStreetMap and converted into GeoJSON, ready to be further processed into vector tiles with Tippecanoe.
+The vector tiles can then be used in Mapbox Studio together with the regular OpenStreetMap based Mapbox Streets vector tiles.

+## Usage

 `index.js` is a script which extracts OSM objects with certain tags from the Nepal pbf provided by geofabrik.

 It will output line-delimited GeoJSON, which can be fed into [tippecanoe](https://github.com/mapbox/tippecanoe) to produce vector tiles.
 Those vector tiles can then be uploaded to Mapbox.com via the upload form at https://www.mapbox.com/uploads/?source=data.